graphcore/poptorch/docs/user_guide/pytorch_to_poptorch.rst

 As such, any change made to the optimizer outside of the model must be followed by a call to :py:meth:`poptorch_model.setOptimizer <poptorch.PoplarExecutor.setOptimizer>`, passing in the updated optimizer.

+.. warning:: PopTorch does not directly use the Python implementation of the optimizers.
+Built-in implementations are used in their place.
+   This means that you cannot currently use custom optimizers.
+Subclassing a built-in optimizer will generate a warning.
+Any custom behaviour in a custom optimizer is unlikely to take effect, other than simply setting the existing attributes.

 +-------------------------------------------------+
 | PyTorch                                         |
 +-------------------------------------------------+